-NEW: OFTR Membership Required to Ride in Limerick Forest
+NEW: OFTR Membership Required to Ride in Limerick Forest.
+Non members can purchase a 48 hour pass directly from OFTR here

 The United Counties of Leeds & Grenville (UCLG), owner of the Limerick Forest, has agreed to work with organizations representing off road motorcycles and all terrain vehicles on the implementation of a two year pilot program for the development, use, and management of trails in Limerick Forest.
 The BMA, supported by the OFTR, and the Johnstown ATV Club, supported by the Ontario Federation of All-Terrain Vehicles (OFATV), are working with the Forest Manager to implement the program for the 2017 and 2018 riding seasons.